XpiritBV/vslive-docker-handson/03. Build a new Container Image/readme.md

 - If everythin went well, the file you created earlier is now part if the new container

-### Using the docker build file
+### Using the Docker build file
 - On your command line ensure you are in the folder 02.
-Build a new Container Image,  that contains docker file (Dockerfile)
+Build a new Container Image,  that contains Docker file (Dockerfile)
-- Build the docker image from the Dockerfile
+- Build the Docker image from the Dockerfile
 - Find all images on your machines
 - Find the running container ID
 - Find the IP address of the running container